univention/univention-keycloak-app/docs/keycloak-app/database.rst

 settings.
 By default, the :program:`Keycloak` app installs and configures a :program:`PostgreSQL` database.

-In case you want to use your own database back end, you can change the database settings for :program:`Keycloak` prior or after the app installation.
+In case you want to use your own database backend, you can change the database settings for :program:`Keycloak` prior or after the app installation.

 .. _app-database-default: